dperez9/cert-manager-webhook-duckdns/README.md

-# ACME webhook for DuckDNS (cert-manager-webhook-duckdns)
+# ACME webhook for DuckDNS (cert-manager-webhook-duckdns) - Cert Manager v1.17.2

+## This proyect is a fork from the repository [cert-manager-webhook-duckdns](https://github.com/ebrianne/cert-manager-webhook-duckdns).
+It has the necesary changes for compatibility with cert manager **v1.17.2**.
+Apart from that, the rest of the repository has remained unchanged.

 ![Build/Push (master)](https://github.com/ebrianne/cert-manager-webhook-duckdns/workflows/Build/Push%20(master)/badge.svg?branch=master)
 [![GoDoc](https://godoc.org/github.com/ebrianne/cert-manager-webhook-duckdns?status.png)](https://godoc.org/github.com/ebrianne/cert-manager-webhook-duckdns)